 Distilled in Stratford, Ontario, Sobrii 0-Gin utilizes a traditional blend of botanicals including star anise, allspice, coriander, and juniper berries, with a hit of Canadian Ginseng for a slight bite.
 This gin finishes clean with a slightly acidic finish, akin to a London-style gin, for a swanky take on Dry January.

 Blending teas, juices, bitters, and spices to create ‘gut-friendly’ wine alternatives, this Dundas, Ontario company releases a series of new flavours each month as a one-time purchase or a monthly subscription.
-Nightshade is a red that meshes the flavours of paprika and sundried tomatoes with olive leaf and earthy rooibos tea.
+The company’s new tasting set is made up with four new blends: Blanc Slate, Pink Salt, Red Clay and Red Ember.

 Established in 2018, this Ontario distillery makes non-alcoholic gin as well as an alcohol-free canned gin & tonic that’s infused with berry flavours, a hint of anise and floral aromas.
 The palette is crisp and refreshing.